laithm/laithmasri-dev/README.md

 # 🌐 Laith Masri — Personal Website

-This is my personal lab, research, and quant model hub — built with Next.js, Tailwind CSS, and deployed via Vercel.
+This is my personal lab, research, and quant model hub; built with Next.js, Tailwind CSS, and deployed via Vercel.

 ## 📁 Sections